blazethablunt/VeroDesigner/README.md

 Vero Designer has no external dependencies.

-You can [Download](https://github.com/blazethablunt/VeroDesigner/releases/download/v1.1.0/index.html) the HTML file and run it completely offline in your web browser.
+You can [Download](https://github.com/blazethablunt/VeroDesigner/releases/download/v1.2.0/Vero.Designer.1.2.0.html) the HTML file and run it completely offline in your web browser.

 ---

 ## What's New
-### Version 1.1.0
+### Version 1.2.0

-* Added "sticky components" option
+* Added KiCad importer (**BETA**)
-* Added flip (mirror) component option
+* Added marquee selection
-* Added Copy/Paste buttons
+* Added new component models
-* Added schematic view zoom
+* Added Auto-describe
-* Added minimize right sidebar option
+* Added generic IC (under "Other IC's")
-* Added transistor models
+* Added 3PST & 3PDT
-* Added trim pots
+* Added ground symbol to GND quick net
-* Added SP3T & DP3T
+* Added new icons for the editing tools
-* Added zener & schottky diodes
-* Added potentiometer resistance value field
+* Added standing resistors option
-* Added "Export BOM" button
+* Added duplicate shortcut (Ctrl/Cmd+D)
-* Improved component selection
+* Expanded grid
-* Improved wiring & wires selection
+* Improved wiring (each line is editable)
-* Improved tool switching
-* Fixed component connection points drawn off-grid
-* Fixed transistor displayed wrong package orientation
-* Fixed polarized capacitor schematic symbol
+* Fixed transistor's schematic symbol pinout letters
-* Fixed component symbol sizes
+* Fixed component icons on left sidebar
-* Fixed "Input" quick label orientation
-* Fixed op-amp text
-* Links & cuts can be deleted from the generated layout
-* Changed transistor look & feel
-* Generated vero saved with the project file
-* Custom net labels default to "Onboard"
+* Moved layout to the center
-* Changing net label affects duplicates
-* Broken net/physical short message highlighted in red
+* "Checks" tab shows which component is unconnected